What is a stroke?

 What are the possible outcomes of the assessment?

-There are three potential outcomes following the assessment:
+There are four potential outcomes following the assessment:

 1. The stroke was not observed to impact on your driving and you passed the test.
 The OT will recommend that you regain or retain your licence.